Should You Just Buy SPY?

 But the bigger disadvantage of owning SPY is that it leaves you fully exposed to market risk.* For example, during one 6-month period, from September 2008 to March of 2009, SPY declined 44%.

-Fortunately for investors, the 2008-2009 crash was followed by a roaring bull market, but there is no guarantee that the next crash will be.
+Fortunately, for investors, the 2008-2009 crash was followed by a roaring bull market, but there is no guarantee that the next crash will be.
 That's a possibility I raised in an article in June (Staples Won't Save You).
-In that article I referred to photo below:
+In that article, I referred to photo below:

 Publicity Still From Black Rain (1989) via IMDB